 Mirrors or Medicine Cabinets

-In addition to the items above, there are all of the “other” fixtures.
+In addition to the items above, there are “other” fixtures.
 For example, medicine cabinets and mirrors are commonly installed fixtures.
 Medicine cabinets are found in sizes as small as 15 inches wide and 20 inches high to two feet in width and more than 30 inches in height.
-They can be placed on the wall above a sink and should be positioned so that the top of the cabinet is 80 inches or less from the floor, but never less than 48 inches.
-Sockets and electrical fixtures need to be at least five feet from a water source and lighting must be at least eight.
+They can be placed on the wall above a sink and positioned so that the top of the cabinet is 80 inches or less from the floor but never less than 48 inches.
+Sockets and electrical fixtures must be at least five feet from a water source, and lighting must be at least eight.

-Designing a bathroom should take a bit of time and you should look at expert recommendations for the placement of fixtures.
-Typically, you cannot go wrong if you ask how something will be used, whether or not it should be in direct line of sight when the door is opened, and just who is going to use that space.
+Designing a bathroom should take a bit of time and you should look at expert recommendations for placing fixtures.
+Typically, you cannot go wrong if you ask how something will be used, whether or not it should be in direct line of sight when the door is opened, and who will use that space.
 Combine those answers with accurate measurements and standard dimensions, and you’ll have a much easier time laying out the perfect bathroom.